cocos/cocos-docs/en/asset-workflow/prefab.md

 ### 'Optimization Policy' option

-The v1.8.0 added an 'Optimization Policy' option to optimizes the instantiation time for the selected prefab, which is the time required to execute `cc.instantiate`.
+The v1.8.0 added an `Optimization Policy` option to optimizes the instantiation time for the selected prefab, which is the time required to execute `cc.instantiate`.
 The values that can be set are:

  - **Auto adjust** (default)

-   When set to this option, the engine automatically adjusts the optimization policy based on the number of instantiations.
+   When set to this option, the engine automatically adjusts the optimization policy based on the number of instantiations.<br>
    When you first create an instance, the behavior is the same as 'For single instance creation'.
 'For multiple instance creation' will be automatically used after multiple creation.

  - **For single instance creation**